kylethieringer/pc2l_tnt/README.md

 - female speed was zscored for each fly then binned rather than using the raw speed

 **update** : I took out the smoothing and zscoring to match the original data.
-The ouputs are stored in output_2.mat and allData2.ma in the goole drive folder.
+The ouputs are stored in output_2.mat and allData2.ma in the google drive folder.